shidhincr/shidhincr.github.com/source/_posts/2015-03-19-implementing-a-curry-function-in-javascript-using-tdd.markdown

 sumofTwoAndThree(3) // should return 6
 ```

-So, what we're going to implement now is a function that can make any function as a curried function.
+So, what we're going to implement now is a function that can create a curried function from any other function.
 We'll divide our test cases into two groups: one for curry function generator and another one for the actual curry function.

 ### Writing the first test case